 Baker, K., Lambdon, P., Jones, E., Pellicer, J., Stroud, S., Renshaw, O., Niissalo, M., Corcoran, M., Clubbe, C. & Sarasan, V. (2014).
 Rescue, ecology and conservation of a rediscovered island endemic fern (Anogramma ascensionis): ex situ methodologies and a road map for species reintroduction and habitat restoration.
 Botanical Journal of the Linnean Society 174 (3): 461-477.
 Available online

 Clubbe, C. (2013).
 Building Capacity for the Achievement of the Global Strategy for Plant Conservation in the Caribbean Region.
-Ann.
-Missouri Bot.
-Gard.
-99: 147–152.
+Annals of Missouri Botanical Garden 99: 147–152.
 Available online

 Upson, R., Clubbe, C., & Hind, D.J.N.
 (2013).
 Nassauvia falklandica (Compositae: Mutisieae: Nassauviinae), a new endemic species for the Falkland Islands.
 Kew Bulletin 68 (2): 317-324.